Skip to content

 So, you’re wondering how to get your product UL-certified.
 Fortunately, the process is relatively simple.

-Next, you’ll send in your product sample.
-Once UL has received your prototype, they will start taking tests and ensuring that your product fulfills OSHA and ANSI standards.
+2. Send in your product sample.
+Once UL has received your prototype, they will take tests to ensure that your product fulfills OSHA and ANSI standards.

-As soon as the tests are completed, they’ll decide if the product complies with the requirements and standards.
-Then UL charges a fee for the administration of the tests.
+3. As soon as the tests are completed, they’ll decide if the product complies with the requirements and standards.
+Then, UL charges a fee for the administration of the tests.

 This whole process usually takes around six months but could also take multiple years.
 It all depends on how complex your product is and if the prototype is technically compliant with all applicable UL standards.